devYaoYH/cgPostMortem/Tororo_extras.md

 A relatively simple fix is to restart our search at each day and constrain the beam over each action layer instead.
 Applying this fix results in a huge performance jump up to top 50 from the roughly top 100 final contest submission...

-Fix for the above-described search:
+Fix for the above-described search (once again, just a rough sketch):
 ```python
 def simul(init_state, playout=s_playout_static, max_depth=5, beam=100, t_left=0.07):
     init_t, timeout = time.time(), False